Can women’s historic wins bolster efforts to meaningfully improve the lives of women, girls, and gender-expansive people?

 Brazilians were able to celebrate the election of many candidates from more diverse, just, and feminist backgrounds.

-More than 100 women have run from president, and each one widened the possibilities of what a presidential candidate looks like.
+More than 100 women have run for president, and each one widened the possibilities of what a presidential candidate looks like.

 Reporters spend a lot of time focusing on the Christian right but ignore the masses of us committed to a ministry of justice.